cpgeier/Transparently/README.md

 # Usage

-The YoutubeAdLabeler app needs no configuration/management.
+The Transparently app needs no configuration/management.
 It simiply loads video labels whenever a youtube page is loaded.
 Try visiting https://www.youtube.com/watch?v=niz3Shv6QWY to see an example of the functionality.

 If you do not see adds show up on this video, try waiting ~10-20 seconds and try again.